21 Fun Things to Do in Central Park, New York City

 Glide over to the Wollman Rink, grab some skates, and skim over the ice whilst taking in the breathtaking backdrop of New York City.

-Ice skating at Wollman Rink is the perfect way to enjoy those chillier seasons!
+Ice skating at Wollman Rink is the perfect way to enjoy the chillier months in Central Park.

-The Conservatory Garden is the only formal garden and one of the most renowned public gardens in NYC.
+The Conservatory Garden in Central Park is the only formal garden and one of the most renowned public gardens in New York.

 Enter through the stunning Vanderbilt Gate and stroll through the 6 acres of the Conservatory Garden, admiring all three sections of the botanical paradise.